2012 Essay Question

 May the city's casting director consider the race, gender, and

-appearance of the four actors in making the choice of the actor
+physical appearance of the four actors in making the choice of the

-play Dr. King in "I Have a Dream?"
-Would your analysis be
+actor who will play Dr. King in "I Have a Dream?"
+Would your

-other three?
-What analysis should a court adopt if the
+analysis should a court adopt if the casting director's choice of

-choice of the black male who looked like Dr. King were to be
+the black male who looked like Dr. King were to be challenged by

 ESSAY PROBLEM (Set 3)